-On Debian 9 (Stretch), snap can be installed directly from the command line:
+On Debian 9 (Stretch) and Debian 10 (Buster), snap can be installed directly from the command line:

 $ sudo apt update $ sudo apt install snapd